 - RPA Blue Prism: Blue Prism is an RPA tool that allows you to build a virtual workforce using software robots.
 This enables businesses to simplify business processes in a flexible and cost-effective manner.
-The tool is built on the Java programming language and includes a drag-and-drop graphic designer.
+The tool is built using the Java programming language and includes a drag-and-drop graphic designer.

 Strong Communication Skills

 Business analysts are the bridge between departments.
 So to interactive with them and make them agree with your point, a business analyst must have strong communication skills.

 Knowledge in Business Trends

-To find profitable solutions for businesses, a business analyst should know the latest business trends.
-And Business Analysts should be well-versed in carrying a wealth of knowledge.
-With that data, they should have the ability to predict a company’s pressure points, and maximize RPA process changes accordingly.
+To find profitable solutions for businesses, a business analyst should know the latest business trends and should be well-versed in carrying a wealth of knowledge.
+Using that data, they should have the ability to predict a company’s pressure points, and maximize RPA process changes accordingly.

 Database management is another important skill required for a Business Analyst in RPA.
 Business Analysts who are skilled in data management know how to handle and manipulate data in order to make educated decisions.

-In RPA, the Process Definition Document (PDD) is a crucial first step.
+In RPA, the Process Definition Document (PDD) is the first step.
 It is critical to make every effort to ensure that the document is reliable, comprehensive, and adaptable.
-If a PDD fails, it will most likely be discovered during the RPA life cycle’s Testing Phase, which impacts the process to halt.
+If a PDD fails, it will most likely be discovered during the RPA life cycle‘s Testing Phase, which halts the process.
 Hence, documentation is an essential skill for a Business Analyst in the RPA process.